 Facebook Product Feed - How to Set Up Your Catalog & Sell on Facebook

-In this article we'll take a look at the steps you need to take to launch your catalog for Facebook and how you can get connected and start selling.
+In this article we'll take a look at the steps you need to take to launch your catalog for Facebook (product catalog data feed) and how you can get connected and start selling.
+Build your own facebook product catalog feed.

 The First Steps